The Most Comprehensive Guide to Google Ads Marketing for SaaS

 Google Ads Marketing for SaaS – Strategy #2: Start With Manual Bidding

-Google Ads offers a range of Automated Bidding Strategies designed to maximize results based on your campaign goals.
-Google automatically sets bids based on the likelihood your ad will result in a click or conversion based on historical data.
+Google Ads provides various Automated Bidding Strategies designed to optimize outcomes according to your campaign objectives.
+Using historical data, Google automatically determines bids based on the probability that your ad will generate clicks or conversions.

 - Keyword – bids